nimblehq/eslint-config-nimble/packages/eslint-config-nimble/README.md

 ## License

-This project is Copyright (c) 2014-2021 nimble Ltd. It is free software, and may be redistributed under the terms specified in the [LICENSE] file.
+This project is Copyright (c) 2014 and onwards.
+It is free software and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: /LICENSE